Pelican Butte: Geology

+Pelican Butte is part of the Quaternary Mount McLoughlin Reach, a volcanic vent zone that runs from the volcano to Aspen Lake, encompassing 33 vents over an area of 925 km2.
+The vent zone ranges from 15 to 25 km in width.
+Compared to the nearby vent zone surrounding Mount Mazama, it has a lower density of volcanic vents, no dacitic or silicic volcanic rock, and a lower volume of eruptive material produced during the Quaternary.
+Basaltic andesite is the predominant volcanic rock in the McLoughlin Reach, though Pelican Butte is andesitic in composition along with nearby Brown Mountain and the dissected Devils Peak volcanic cone.

+The continuity of the Quaternary Cascade arc is interrupted at several points, including a potential gap between Pelican Butte and the Big Bunchgrass shield volcano to the north.
+Running for 17 km in length, the reach has fewer volcanic vents than the rest of the Quaternary Cascades, including 10 eroded mafic vents that have been dated to the Pliocene or early Quaternary.
+Northward of this reach, the Quaternary Cascades run continuously for 500 km.

 Pelican Butte is a shield volcano.
-It sits on basaltic andesite erupted during the Pliocene and early Pleistocene epochs.
+It sits on basaltic andesite erupted during the Pliocene and early Pleistocene.
 Samples from the volcano have 58 to 60 percent silica, and the volcano is made up of calc-alkaline basaltic andesite and andesite lava with normal polarity.
-For the lower volcano, thick lava flows followed existing channels forming glassy deposits with phenocrysts including plagioclase, augite, hypersthene, and olivine.
+For the lower volcano, thick lava flows followed existing channels and formed glassy deposits with phenocrysts including plagioclase, augite, hypersthene, and olivine.
 These phenocrysts are relatively sparse among the lava flows.
 A second type of andesitic lava created thinner flows with blocks and scoria closer to the summit of the volcano.
 With a finer grain and vesicular texture, the lava has phenocrysts of white plagioclase with sodic labradorite as well as olivine, augite, and hypersthene.
-It is believed that the volcano is made up of breccia based on eroded areas with breccia between lava flows, though breccia is not well-exposed elsewhere on the mountain.
-The summit of Pelican Butte has a cinder cone.
+It is believed that the volcano is made up of breccia based on eroded areas with exposure of the material between lava flows, though breccia is not well-exposed elsewhere on the mountain.
+Near the summit of Pelican Butte, tuff breccia and lapilli sit near the summit, which are partly covered by andesitic lava flows that have been eroded over time.
+The summit of Pelican Butte also has a cinder cone.